Lukaspneu/Tweet.dev/README.md

-# Xdeploy Dashboard
+# DevDeck

-A modern, dark-themed dashboard application built with React, TypeScript, and Tailwind CSS v4.
-This application recreates the Xdeploy dashboard interface with full functionality and responsive design.
+A modern Twitter-like feed application built with React, TypeScript, and Tailwind CSS.
+DevDeck provides a real-time social media experience with diverse content from tech companies, news organizations, and global institutions.

 ## Features